zx80/flask-simple-auth/README.md

 so the route definition should be a function, avoiding relying on magic globals.

-[**Utils**](DOCUMENTATION.md#utils) include the convenient `Reference` class which allows to share possibly thread-local data for import, and CORS handling.
+[**Utils**](DOCUMENTATION.md#utils) include the convenient `Reference` class which allows to share possibly thread-local data for import, error and CORS handling.

 It makes sense to integrate these capabilities into a Flask wrapper so that only one extended decorator is needed on a route, meaning that the security cannot be